 Interestingly, the Moists were not only concerned with their philosophical teachings but also pursued an active plan of action.
 They taught themselves to become experts in defensive warfare and offered their services to the rulers of smaller states.
 Their hope was to stop the continuing warfare in China by building up the individual state's and/or city's defences to such a degree, that military warfare would cease to be an effective way to pursue one's own interests and that therefore the ruling families would have to rely on other means (such as diplomacy) to achieve their objectives.
 For some states this strategy proved to be effective.Left: Confucius as scholar Middle Left: the Confucian philosopher Mencius Middle Right: Portrait of Laozi Right: drawing of the Chinese political philosopher and religious reformer Mozi

 The Warring States Period (476 - 221 BC)

-The Spring and Autumn period had a clear starting point, when the Zhou abandoned their capital in 771 BC and moved eastward.
+Warring States Period Map 260 BCThe Spring and Autumn Period had a clear starting point, when the Zhou abandoned their capital in 771 BC and moved eastward.
 However, there is no clear starting point for the Warring States Period.
-The date 476 BC chosen here is based on Sima Qian 's Records of the Grand Historian.
+The date 476 BC chosen here is based on Sima Qian's Records of the Grand Historian.
 The Warring States Period got its name from the Record of the Warring States.